javajoy9/spring-notes/spring-intro/spring-intro.md

 * Better IDE support: IDEs such as Eclipse and IntelliJ IDEA provide better support for Java code than XML files.

 To configure a Spring application using Java-based configuration, create a class annotated with the `@Configuration` annotation.
 This class will contain one or more methods annotated with the `@Bean` annotation, which will define the beans that make up the application.

+**@Configuration**: The @Configuration annotation in Spring is used to mark a Java class as a configuration source for defining and configuring beans in a Spring application.
+It is used in conjunction with other annotations, such as @Bean, to define bean definitions, specify scopes, and control bean initialization and destruction.

+**@Bean**: A bean in Spring is any java object that is created, configured, and managed by the Spring container.

+**@Component**: Used to mark a class as a Spring-managed component, making it eligible for automatic detection and instantiation as a bean during the component scanning process

+**@ComponentScan**: Used to specify the packages that should be scanned for Spring-managed components during the component scanning process.
+It is typically used in conjunction with @Configuration to enable component scanning in a Spring application.

 ### Configuration Spring Expression Language (SpEL)
 Spring Expression Language, or SpEL for short, is a powerful expression language that is used in Spring applications for configuring and manipulating objects.
 It provides a way to dynamically evaluate and manipulate expressions at runtime, which can be useful in a variety of contexts, such as configuration files, annotations, and data binding.